Medusa Blue Versace

-Medusa Blue one of the first dinnerware collections of “Rosenthal meets Versace” mirrors the matchless rich, colour intensive and refined world of Versace with a new contemporary look which lends excitement to the classic pattern.
+Medusa Blue dinnerware collections of “Rosenthal meets Versace” mirrors the matchless rich, colour intensive and refined world of Versace with a new contemporary look which lends excitement to the classic pattern. read more...

-The pulsating brilliance of the lively royal blue, the elegance of the black and the magnificence of the gold: a colour spectrum which dominates the extremely elegant and modern tableware collection and enshrines the sumptuous golden Medusa emblem in a deep blue sea.
+The elegance of the black, the pulsating brilliance of the lively royal blue and the magnificence of the gold: a colour spectrum which dominates the extremely modern tableware collection and enshrines the sumptuous golden Medusa emblem in a deep blue sea.